Checkout Optimization: 20 Best Ways to Recover Lost Sales

 mobile prefer guest checkout

-A complicated checkout process puts off 28% of customers.
+Baymard also found that a complicated checkout process puts off 22% of customers.
 That’s why it makes sense to keep checkout as simple as possible.
 Some ways to do that include:

 • Use an address lookup service to automatically find addresses and zip codes